-New Contract Awards Date Details October 2020 The Federal Bureau of Prisons (BOP) enters into a new contract for residential reentry and home confinement services at our 289-bed Turley Residential Center and 494-bed Oklahoma Reentry Opportunity Center, both in Oklahoma.
-September 2020 The U.S. Marshals Service (USMS) enters into a new contract for our 1,692-bed Cimarron Correctional Facility in Cushing, Oklahoma.
-We expect an improvement in facility net operating income at this facility as a result of the new contract, with annual revenues increasing to approximately \$30 million at current utilization levels and higher operating margins than the previous facility contract with the State of Oklahoma.
-August 2020 The state of Idaho enters into a new contract to house up to 1,200 offenders initially at our 1,896-bed Saguaro Correctional facility in Arizona and other facilities by mutual agreement.
-February 2020 The state of Mississippi expands its contract at the Tallahatchie County Correctional Facility to up to 1,000 beds January 2020 The state of Mississippi enters into a 375-bed emergency contract at our 2,672-bed Tallahatchie County Correctional Facility, which contract was subsequently increased to up to 1,000-beds December 2019 The Commonwealth of Kentucky enters into a new lease agreement for our 656-bed Southeast Correctional Complex in Kentucky August 2019 Immigration and Customs Enforcement (ICE) enters into a new contract to house adult detainees at our 2,232-bed Adams County Correctional Center in Mississippi August 2019 The state of Kansas enters into a new contract to house up to 600 offenders initially at our 1,896-bed Saguaro Correctional Facility in Arizona and other facilities by mutual agreement May 2019 The USMS enters into a new contract to house offenders at our 1,422-bed Eden Detention Center in Texas May 2019 ICE enters into a new contract to house adult detainees at our 910-bed Torrance County Detention Facility in New Mexico
+Date February 2021 The state of Alabama awarded two new 30-year lease agreeme Corrections, pending the close of project-specific financing.
+Co October 2020 The Federal Bureau of Prisons (BOP) enters into a new contract and 494-bed Oklahoma Reentry Opportunity Center, both in Ok September 2020 The U.S. Marshals Service (USMS) enters into a new contract in facility net operating income at this facility as a result of the r levels and higher operating margins than the previous facility co August 2020 The state of Idaho enters into a new contract to house up to 1,2 mutual agreement.
+February 2020 The state of Mississippi expands its contract at the Tallahatchie January 2020 The state of Mississippi enters into a 375-bed emergency contrincreased to up to 1,000-beds December 2019 The Commonwealth of Kentucky enters into a new lease agree August 2019 Immigration and Customs Enforcement (ICE) enters into a new Mississippi August 2019 The state of Kansas enters into a new contract to house up to 6 mutual agreement May 2019 The USMS enters into a new contract to house offenders at our May 2019 ICE enters into a new contract to house adult detainees at our

-These 9 new contracts, awarded or activated in the two years ended September 30, 2020, represent a total of approximately 10,000 beds across 9 CoreCivic facilities
+These 11 new contracts, awarded or activated in the two years ended December 31, 2020, represent a total of approximately 10,000 beds across 9 existing CoreCivic facilities and for the development of 2 new facilities representing 7,000 beds nents for the development of two correctional facilities, to be operated by the Alabama Department of construction of both facilities will contain an aggregate of approximately 7,000 beds.